Coming to Rotorua to play on your bike? Great! Let’s make a plan.

 Seriously, Rotorua is 100% a year-round riding destination.
-It can be slightly cold in winter but when the sun’s peeping out at you even just a little bit, that’s your indication it’s a perfect day for blat on the bike!
+It can be slightly cold in winter but when the sun’s peeping out even just a little bit, that’s your indication it’s a perfect day for blat on the bike!
 Dress for the season (easy-to-remove layers you can stuff into your backpack or camelback work a treat), although you’ll see many locals wearing shorts no matter the conditions.

 Rain can happen any time, but don’t let that put you off.
 The volcanic dirt gold we’re blessed with is quick to drain, so even immediately after a good drenching, the trails are rideable.

 Pick your trailsFirstly, download the Bible of all trails that is the Trailforks app for an excellent map of the trails in Whakarewarewa Forest.
 There’s heaps of helpful info for every individual trail, such as the grade, length, description, whether they’re suitable for electric mountain bikes, and more.

 Here you’ll also see the most up-to-date info in regards to trail condition, any closures or detours, or other details riders should be aware of, as Whakarewarewa is a working forest, after all.
 We highly recommend reviewing the app or website before every ride, and riders must obey signage at all times.

 You must check out the network’s newest trail and New Zealand's newest Cycle Trail Great Ride, Whakarewarewa Forest Loop.
 The Loop is the first of its kind in that it’s comprised of 33kms of ups and downs, runs, flats, berms and hairpins which also takes advantage of beautiful views from various purpose-built look-out points, as above.

 The trail takes anywhere between 2.5 and 5 hours, depending on your pace and how often you stop at the strategically located rest spots with amazing views.
-E-bikes will generally take less time, of course, and if you need to cut your ride short, you can exit via other trails to get back to your starting point (just make sure they’re appropriate for your skill level, or you could end up with a harder route and regrets).
+E-bikes will generally take less time, and if you need to cut your ride short, you can exit via other trails to get back to your starting point (just make sure they’re appropriate for your skill level, or you could end up with a harder route and regrets).